 Christine and the Queens – La Vita Nuova feat.
 Caroline Polachek

 I mean, we stan Chris.
 I wasn’t so keen on her last album so as soon as I heard she’s realising new music in 2020 my stomach dropped like the stock market last week.
 La Vita Nuova is the title track off Christine and the Queens’ new EP released in February.
 Named after Dante Alighieri’s painting, the record includes six crazy, disco-queer-electronic bops.
-I wasn’t sure which one of them include as my recommendation but finally, I decided it’s going to be the title track.
+I wasn’t sure which one of them to present as my recommendation, but finally, I decided it’s going to be the title track.
 The pop masterpiece starts softly, with Chris singing in Italian against the soft instrumental until the beat kicks in to let us know we’re not worthy.
 The song also features another pop phenomena, Caroline Polachek, who shows off her vocal range and language skills after the first chorus.
 It’s like if Michael Jackson was a genderqueer, art-pop Knight Templar of good taste and decided to do a collab with one of the most gorgeous pop singers on the planet.

 Alec Benjamin – The Book of You and I